RaphaelRibes/GeCKO-MTruncatula/VARIANT_CALLING/README.md

 - *GATK_HAPLOTYPE_CALLER_JAVA_OPTIONS:*&nbsp;&nbsp;&nbsp;Java options for the GATK HaplotypeCaller function (eg: "-Xmx4g").
 Be careful to provide them between quotes.
 - *GATK_HAPLOTYPE_CALLER_EXTRA_OPTIONS:*&nbsp;&nbsp;&nbsp;Any list of options you would like to pass to the 'GATK Haplotypecaller' command.
 Be careful to provide them between quotes.
-- *GATK_HAPLOTYPE_CALLER_CPUS_PER_TASK:*&nbsp;&nbsp;&nbsp;The number of CPUs to allocate for each Haplotypecaller task.
-Set to 1 if you are not working on a computing cluster.
-Be careful to never use quotes around this number.
 - *GATK_GENOMICS_DB_IMPORT_JAVA_OPTIONS:*&nbsp;&nbsp;&nbsp;Java options for the GATK GenomicsDBImport function (eg: "-Xmx30g").
 Be careful to provide them between quotes.
 - *GATK_GENOMICS_DB_IMPORT_EXTRA_OPTIONS:*&nbsp;&nbsp;&nbsp;Any list of options you would like to pass to the 'GATK GenomicsDBImport' command (eg: "--merge-contigs-into-num-partitions 20 --batch-size 50 --reader-threads 20").
 Be careful to provide them between quotes.
-- *GATK_GENOMICS_DB_IMPORT_CPUS_PER_TASK:*&nbsp;&nbsp;&nbsp;The number of CPUs to allocate for the GenomicsDBImport step.
-Set to 1 if you are not working on a computing cluster.
-Be careful to never use quotes around this number.
 - *GATK_GENOTYPE_GVCFS_JAVA_OPTIONS:*&nbsp;&nbsp;&nbsp;Java options for the GATK GenotypeGVCFs function (eg: "-Xmx30g").
 Be careful to provide them between quotes.
 - *GATK_GENOTYPE_GVCFS_EXTRA_OPTIONS:*&nbsp;&nbsp;&nbsp;Any list of options you would like to pass to the 'GATK GenotypeGVCFs' command (eg: "--include-non-variant-sites --heterozygosity 0.001).
 Be careful to provide them between quotes.